Selecting Deer and Elk Hair for Fly Tying

 Elk hair is a staple material in fly tying, offering excellent buoyancy and a natural look.
 Different types of elk hair can vary in texture, color, and suitability for various fly patterns.
 Here’s a breakdown of the most commonly used elk hair types:

 • Late-Season Elk Hair: Harvested later in the year, this elk hair is often darker and thicker due to the growth of a winter coat.
-It is excellent for patterns that require a more rugged, natural look.
-The thicker texture also adds to the buoyancy of the flies.

 • Selecting Elk Hair: